 Images should tell a story and not just about what happened but about how it felt to be in that moment.
 As a photographer I don’t just use my eyes, my work involves a lot of observation.
 Listening to conversation, anticipating reactions and knowing when to press the shutter at the decisive moment all make up the skill of being a photojournalist.

-I really find that I connect with people on an emotional level and I become immersed with what’s going on.
+I really find that I connect with people on an emotional level and I become immersed with the day.
 From the preparations, through the ceremony speeches and to the first dance are filled with interactions.
-These moments are what drive me as a photographer and what I am passionate about.
-People skills are essential and knowing how to make guests feel relaxed is all part of my job.
+Capturing these moments are what drive me as a photographer and what I am passionate about.